apakhbari/CheatSheets/Monitoring/Prometheus/README.md

 - Prometheus is pull based, prometheus has a push gateway add-on which can be used
 - we have 2 different rules: record rule + alert rule. record rule is like a cache and alert rule is for alerting
 - P8s use HTTP GET for scraping data
+- an intuitive guide for querying: You need to be able to tell it using laguage before writing it